xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 end
 {% endhighlight %}

-> Setting up apple_dev_portal_id and itunes_connect_id allows us to use differents accounts for fetching profiles and uploading to iTunes Connect.
+> Setting up apple_dev_portal_id and itunes_connect_id allows us to use different accounts for fetching profiles and uploading to iTunes Connect.

 We have pending to call previous lane from our deployer bot, it is done by adding a new trigger, an after trigger this time, in the *Triggers* tab.

 ![After trigger deploy](/images/remer-xcode-server/after-trigger-deploy.png)

-## Troubleshoting
+## Troubleshooting

 When making our Xcode Server run bots that were capable of uploading the apps built to iTunes Connect, I encountered myself with many problems or errors that weren't easy to solve.
 I couldn't find much information on the web related.
 I hope that this will help somebody in the same circumstances.
 Next is a list of the problem that I encountered in the process of making Xcode Server works as I expected.